BruntWork-Mobile-PH/mobile-dev-test/README.md

 Thank you for taking the time to complete our Mobile Dev Test.
 The test is setup to demonstrate your capabilities as a Mobile developer.
 - You will have **one week** to submit the test and you can spend as much time as you would like
 - You do **not** need to provide a finished production-ready app, we are more interested in seeing how you tackle the tasks with critical thinking and how you demonstrate problem-solving through the use of technical solutions
-- You will also be graded on the following criteria:
+- That said, you will still be graded on the following criteria:
-  - Ability to reproduce the design provided with consideration of performance
+  - Ability to reproduce the design provided with consideration of performance (40%)
-  - Ability to implement implied functionality by interpreting the designs provided
+  - Ability to implement implied functionality by interpreting the designs provided (40%)
-  - Clean code structure and maintainability of code
+  - Clean code structure and maintainability of code (20%)

 ## Task
  The primary task is to build a proof-of-concept shopping cart, wherby a user can add products to their cart and process the order through a checkout form